Budget 2021

 • How is the savings from reduced plow and sanding services this winter going to be allocated?

-Mitch asked about 3 years ago
+Mitch asked almost 4 years ago

 Because the costs change from year to year, there is a winter control reserve fund that holds a balance of money used for either under expenditures or over expenditures.
 If we were under, we’d draw from that fund.
 If we were over, the balance would go back to the fund at the end of the year to be used the following year, if needed.